danbim/oc-scenario-tool/README.md

 Authentication
 --------------

-The current implementation uses [play-authenticate](http://joscha.github.io/play-authenticate/) for user authentication with twitter, github, Facebook, Google and LinkedIn.
+The current implementation uses [play-authenticate](http://joscha.github.io/play-authenticate/) for user authentication with twitter, github, Facebook, and Google.
 If a user logs in for the first time a new user is created in the database.
 Any "user meta data" that the auth provider delivers (e.g., picture, gender, ...) is saved additionally as a linked account.

 If the same user logs in using a different auth provider he will be identified as an existing user by matching his email address.
 The "user meta data" delivered by the second (third, ...) auth provider will also be stored to another linked account.